 For every 1 cup of whipping cream, add 1 ounce of liqueur.
 I suggest adding it 1/2 ounce at a time and tasting as you go to make sure it’s not too strong.

 You might even serve it on hot cocoa at a holiday hot chocolate party.

 Bailey’s is probably the most ubiquitous brand of Irish cream here in the States, but there lots of other brands out there.
 Here are some Irish Cream brands to look for:

 - Five Farms

-I like to make my own homemade Irish cream liqueur, because it’s a bit stronger and it makes for a more flavorful punch, whether it’s served atop a hot beverage or on the side of a dessert like these Guinness donuts.
+I like to make my own homemade Irish cream liqueur, because it’s a bit stronger and it makes for a more flavorful punch, whether it’s served atop a hot beverage, on the rocks or on the side of a dessert such as these Guinness donuts.

 Let me know if you try it in the comments! // susannah